front-commerce/developers.front-commerce.com/source/docs/magento1/exposing-additional-attributes.md

 title: Exposing additional attributes
 ---

+In many shops, there are more attributes than the standard ones available in Magento.
+This can achieved in several ways in Magento but it then needs to be fetched by Front-Commerce.
+This can be done by exposing the newly created attributes in the endpoints already used in Front-Commerce.
+For instance, when retrieving products, Front-Commerce uses the `/api/rest/products` URL.

+In this documentation guide, you will learn how to add these attributes to any endpoint.

+## Overview

-In case where you need to expose new attributes on the existing endpoint you can simply add this attribute on your `api2.xml` file.
+In case where you need to expose new attributes on the existing endpoint you can add this attribute on your `api2.xml` file.

 For that, you need to retrieve resource name (API_UNIQUE_NAME value if you follow the basic structure shown in "Add custom endpoint section") and add your attribute(s) into the `attributes` node.

+## Retrieve the resource name

-- How to retrieve the resource name: you can retrieve this data on all `api2.xml` file.
+You can find this data on all `api2.xml` files.

-- Expose attribute `custom_attribute` for customer data:
+## Update your `api2.xml` file

+In this section you will learn how to expose a `custom_attribute` for the most common Magento resources.

+### Customer data

+It can be achieved with the following XML instructions:

 ```
 # Your api2.xml file
 ...